A dozen plaintiffs from nine states would be eligible for federal program, but for their race

 This is illegal and unconstitutional.
 The United States Constitution “forbids” discrimination by the federal government “against any citizen because of his race.”
 For the federal government to distribute “benefits on the basis of individual racial classifications,” the government must prove that its discriminatory benefit is narrowly tailored and serves a compelling government interest.

-WILL’s Clients: WILL represents five farmers from four states who would be eligible for the federal government’s loan forgiveness program, but for their race.
+WILL’s Clients: WILL represents twelve farmers from nine states who would be eligible for the federal government’s loan forgiveness program, but for their race.

 - Adam P. Faust owns a dairy farm in Calumet County, near Chilton, Wisconsin.
 Mr. Faust is a double-amputee.
 In addition to milking about 70 Holstein cows, Mr. Faust farms 200 acres for feed for his cows.